brianglass/anastasis/files/6_september.md

 Theotokion.
 Same melody.

-Alas, wretch that I am, through my incontinence of old I was thrust from the greater image in which I shared by GodÂ’s action.
+Alas, wretch that I am, through my incontinence of old I was thrust from the greater image in which I shared by God’s action.
 But you, O Christ, in your compassion, ineffably became my fellow and shared that which worse, renewing me, O Saviour, from virgin blood.

 ****